Udai Singh Pawar

 Udai Singh Pawar is a filmmaker and screenwriter based in Mumbai, India.

-Most recently, Pawar was the Writer and the Director of the Netflix Original Feature Film Upstarts, which has been streaming since October 2019.
+Pawar was the Writer and the Director of the acclaimed Netflix Original Feature Film Upstarts, which has been streaming since October 2019.
+Most recently, he wrote the Story and Screenplay of the Jio Cinema Streaming show Murder In Mahim, which was nominated for a Filmfare Award for Best Adapted Screenplay.

 Before becoming an independent Director, he had been the Associate Director of the Akshay Kumar-starrer Airlift, made by Raja Krishna Menon, and even earlier, had been the Chief/1st Assistant Director to veteran film director Sudhir Mishra for five years, on multiple projects, such as the Irrfan Khan-starrer Yeh Saali Zindagi and the Arjun Rampal-starrer Inkaar.

 Pawar is a Physics graduate from IIT Kanpur, with a background blending technology and art.
 Before shifting to film-making in 2009, Udai had worked extensively in technology research, with multiple patents and publications to his name.